GOTTA LOVE LATEX: How Interior Paint is Getting So Much Better

 Back when I started painting homes and garages as a teenager, most house paint was a vile, oil-based brew that was about as pleasant to apply as the volatile fumes were to breathe.
 Clean up was something of a toxic nightmare too, with the need for mineral spirits and rags to get brushes and rollers clean.
 Things could not be more different today.

-The paint I’ve been using is Dulux Diamond, and I was impressed enough with its performance that I tracked down someone technical at the company to answer questions.
+The paint used on our last paint job was Dulux Diamond, and I was impressed enough with its performance that I tracked down someone technical at the company to answer questions.
 Dulux has the largest architectural paint plant in Canada, and in some months it puts out more than a million gallons of paint.
 As it happens, I lucked out because the guy I connected with – Dr. Rob McDonald, Senior Marketing Manager at Dulux – offers that rare combination of technical knowledge, a sense of paint history, and an understanding of how paints and painting are getting better.

 “Latex paint has undergone a number of major enhancements since the early days” explains Rob.
 “Back then, latex actually contained volatile organic solvents to make the product work better.
 These days there’s almost none of that, and part of this change is for safety.
 Our two main concerns at Dulux are the environment and the people applying our paint.
 Good paint is much safer than it was.”